 New Xeon E-Series chip from Intel available in our PCs

 While we’ve recently introduced members of AMD’s Ryzen family of CPUs into our Rack and Mini PCs, this doesn’t in any way mean that Intel has been taking a backseat.
 In fact, we’ve been keeping a close eye on Intel’s latest releases; most notably their new Coffee Lake Xeon E-2100 series of processors.
-We’re pleased to reveal that these are now available across our 2U and 4U units, and will very soon be joining our 1U Plus.
+We’re pleased to reveal that these are now available across our 2U and 4U units, and more recently, our 1U Plus.

 Announced back in July, this range of CPUs has been crafted specifically for creative professionals, which is why we think it’s a perfect fit for AV and digital media.
 The chips promise powerful single-threaded performance, advanced reliability and security, higher max turbo frequency, and much more.